 Dr. Ilseung Cho is Assistant Professor of Medicine at the NYU School of Medicine and a gastroenterologist at the Veterans Affairs Hospital - New York Harbor Healthcare System (VA NY Harbor) in Manhattan.

-Dr. Cho has been featured as an expert commentator for organizations such as U.S. News and World Report and National Public Radio.
-As a faculty member at the NYU School of Medicine, Dr. Cho serves as a Master Scholar Advisor for medical students and a faculty mentor for students in the Masters of Science in Clinical Investigation program.
+Dr. Cho has been featured as an expert commentator for organizations such as CBS, the New York Times, U.S. News and World Report, and National Public Radio.
+As a faculty member at the NYU School of Medicine, Dr. Cho serves as a Master Scholar Advisor for medical students and a faculty mentor for candidates in the Masters of Science in Clinical Investigation program.

 Dr. Cho is the associate editor for Inflammation and is also a reviewer for numerous medical journals, including Gut, Microbiome, PLoS ONE, and Gastrointestinal Endoscopy.
 He has received numerous honors for his work as an educator, including the Gastroenterology Faculty of the Year Award at the NYU School of Medicine.

 Dr. Cho received his undergraduate degree at Harvard College and received his medical degree and masters of science in clinical investigation at the NYU School of Medicine, where he also completed his residency in Internal Medicine and fellowship in Gastroenterology.